lisperatu/nbs/Readme.md

 ```

-To directly insert the output into a Ledger file from Emacs, add the following function to your Emacs configuration:
+5. If using Emacs and mod-ledger, to directly insert the output into a Ledger file from Emacs, add the following function to your Emacs configuration:

 ```elisp
 (defun insert-nbs-output ()